 - Good for all ages, grades and abilities, but especially for slow starters or learning/reading disabilities

 - Provides you with feedback on your student’s performance

 - May help you pinpoint areas of natural aptitude

 - May help you discover your child’s learning style

-- Usually requires about one hour per student
+- Usually requires about 1.5 hours per student

 National Institute for Learning Development (NILD) Discovery Program

 A Program to Ensure Success for All Learners implementing the National Institute for Learning Development (NILD) Approach